openfun/marsha/docs/env.md

 #### TF_VAR_migrations

-A comma separated list of migrations to execute by the migration lambda without the extension (`.js`).
+A list of migrations to execute by the migration lambda without the extension (`.js`).
 List of migrations are available in `src/aws/lambda-migrate/src/migrations`.
 To execute the migration `0001_encode_timed_text_tracks.js` set this variable with `0001_encode_timed_text_tracks`

+Example: ["0001_encode_timed_text_tracks"]

+- Type: list of strings
+- Required: No
+- Default: []

+#### TF_VAR_lambda_image_name

+The [ECR](https://aws.amazon.com/ecr/) image name you want to use.
+All lambdas are built in one docker image and hosted in this repository

 - Type: string
-- Required: No
+- Required: Yes
 - Default: None

+#### TF_VAR_lambda_image_tag

+The lambda docker image tag used by all the lambdas

+- Type: string
+- Required: Yes
+- Default: None

+#### TF_VAR_ecr_lambda_marsha_arn

+The [arn](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) associated with the ECR image name.
+This value can be found in the shared_resources terraform output.

+- Type: string
+- Required: Yes
+- Default: None

+#### TF_VAR_medialive_lambda_name

+This variable is used by the medialive routing lambda.
+This lambda will use the variable to determine on which lambda the event should be routed.

+- Type: string
+- Required: Yes
+- Default: marsha-medialive